-Although introduced in 2015, Remington’s new V3 autoloader wasn’t available until this year due to a delay in production.
+Although introduced in 2015, Remington’s new V3 autoloader wasn’t available until 2017 due to a delay in production.
 Let’s hope by the time you read this it will be on dealers’ shelves in your area.

 It took over six months for my test gun to arrive.
 Most hunting seasons were over, but I did manage to squeeze in some field time with the V3.
 The V3 is rumored to be replacing the 1100/11-87 series as Remington’s new flagship semi-auto.
 That’s a tough act to follow, as the 1100/11-87 enjoys a loyal following of fans — myself included.

 There’s a temptation to compare the V3 to its Versa Max predecessor at first glance.
 However, the two guns are more dissimilar than similar.
 Suffice it to say the V3 uses a modified Versa Port gas system similar to the Versa Max.
 Besides that, they are two entirely different guns.